neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 tenant is not in Active state.
 Used for operations like attach/detach.
 Perhaps allow only one such guard on a Tenant at a time.

 Similarly for Timelines.
-We don't currentl have a "state" on Timeline, but I think we need at least two states: Active and Stopping.
+We don't currently have a "state" on Timeline, but I think we need at least two states: Active and Stopping.
 The Stopping state is used at deletion, to prevent new TimelineActiveGuards from appearing, while you wait for existing TimelineActiveGuards to die out.